 4. Peppermint

 Peppermint is one of the best plants for repelling mosquitoes.
-It also repels bed bugs, ants, flies, mice, earwigs, and roaches.
+It may also repel ants, flies, mice, rats, wasps, earwigs, roaches, and, according to some studies of peppermint oil, bed bugs.

 However, the peppermint plant grows aggressively, so the best bet is to plant it in a container.
 Growing it in a container will keep it where you want it and make moving it to a different location easier.